We are looking for a Coordinator!

 - Ability to think strategically and to plan, direct and run campaigns

-- Clear ability to work in a diverse, multilingual and intercultural context and across a range of stakeholders
+- Clear ability to work in a diverse and intercultural context and across a range of stakeholders

 - A self-starter, who demonstrates initiative and has the ability to be creative, flexible and innovative